tungedng2710/DMOM-RAG/README.md

   --top-k 5
 ```

-Use Gemini instead of Ollama for this run:
+Use Gemini or Cerebras instead of Ollama for this run:
 ```
-python -m tonrag.cli query --question "<your question>" --llm gemini
+python -m tonrag.cli query --question "<your question>" --llm gemini python -m tonrag.cli query --question "<your question>" --llm cerebras
 ```

 4) Evaluate on the dataset (quick lexical match)